jnozzi/cocoadev.com/markdown/DeveloperToolsDiscussions.md

 ----

 *I nominate this area as next for an overhaul.
 It's pretty messy.
-How about a General/DeveloperToolsDiscussions umbrella page, with  sections for General/XCode, General/InterfaceBuilder, General/PropertyListEditor, General/ProjectBuilder, General/IconComposer, and so on.
+How about a DeveloperToolsDiscussions umbrella page, with  sections for XCode, InterfaceBuilder, PropertyListEditor, ProjectBuilder, IconComposer, and so on.
 I'll do some work on it tomorrow if I have time.*

 **Done**

-There's some docs on using General/XCode for Pascal development at [http://www.surtec.com/~rj/Xcode-General/FreePascal/]
+There's some docs on using XCode for Pascal development at [http://www.surtec.com/~rj/Xcode-FreePascal/]

 ----

-Anyone got any idea how I can make General/XCode 2.0 autocomplete instance vars etc etc like it used to, instead of just methods like it does now?
+Anyone got any idea how I can make XCode 2.0 autocomplete instance vars etc etc like it used to, instead of just methods like it does now?
 Its lovely and quick now but I miss that feature!

 Wait till it underlines the partial word and hit Ctrl-.
 If the first suggestion is not the correct one keep using Ctrl-. till it finds the one you want.